 While the efficacy and safety of the different types of enema usage varies significantly, there are nonetheless a few different “types” of enemas that are designed to reach a variety of goals.

 The saline enema is the most common type of enema that is used to clear the rectum and big intestine of constipation or a blockage.
 This is due to the sodium phosphate that’s mixed into the water – this substance triggers a bowel movement after 1 to 5 minutes of administration.
-Although it is recommended to talk to a doctor before use, saline enemas can be purchased over-the-counter at your local pharmacy and even many grocery stores.
+Although it is recommended to talk to a doctor before use, saline enemas can be purchased over-the-counter or at the canadian online pharmacy and even many grocery stores.

 Mineral Oil Enema